How to Homestead – A Guide for Beginners

 Dad’s mom loved strawberries better than the birds.
 She’d pick them half green and ripen them in the window so she get as many berries as she could.

-Even apartment dwellers may be able to have some containers in a sunny window or on a patio.
+Even apartment dwellers may be able to have some containers in a sunny window, or start a small patio garden.
 You can also use a hydroponic kit or mini garden with built in lighting.
 Community garden plots may also be an option.

 If you own land , consider using permaculture principles to develop a sustainable food forest.
 Even small lots can include edible landscaping, and maybe a small chicken coop.